 * Hedge fund Andurand Capital liquidates long position in oil

-LONDON, May 5 (Reuters) - Oil prices fell to five-month lows on Friday on concerns about a persistent glut despite assurances from Saudi Arabia that Russia is ready to join OPEC in extending supply cuts to reduce a persistent glut.
+NEW YORK, May 5 (Reuters) - Oil prices rebounded from five-month lows on Friday following assurances by Saudi Arabia that Russia is ready to join OPEC in extending supply cuts to reduce a persistent glut.

-Both benchmarks trimmed losses to trade near Thursday's close by 1320 GMT after Saudi Arabia's OPEC Governor Adeeb Al-Aama told Reuters that OPEC and non-OPEC nations were close to agreeing a deal on supply cuts.
+Both benchmarks started to trim earlier losses after Saudi Arabia's OPEC Governor Adeeb Al-Aama told Reuters that OPEC and non-OPEC nations were close to agreeing a deal on supply cuts.

 "Based on today's data, there's a growing conviction that a six-month extension may be needed to rebalance the market, but the length of the extension is not firm yet," the Saudi official said.

 OPEC sources said on Thursday that OPEC is likely to extend cuts when it meets on May 25 but that a deeper cut is unlikely.
 OPEC and non-OPEC states initially agreed to cut 1.8 million barrels per day (bpd) in the first six months of 2017.

 Despite the gains so far on Friday, both benchmarks were on track to fall for a third week in a row, their longest losing streak since November.

 Brent and WTI futures are down about 17 percent so far this year despite OPEC efforts to support prices.
 The benchmarks are trading around levels last seen before the joint deal to cut output was first announced.